chapel-lang/chapel/doc/rst/language/spec/tuples.rst

      depends on how it is used, just as the constness of an array argument depends on whether or not it is modified in the body of a routine.
   -- Provide an example with arrays.
+  -- Do we need this section at all?

 .. _Tuple_Variable_Behavior:

 Tuple Variable Behavior
 -----------------------

-When a `var` or a `const` variable is created from a tuple...

-When a tuple variable is created, the variable will not refer to any elements by reference.
-Instead, the tuple variable will contain a copy of each element, as though assignment had been performed on each element of the tuple in component order.
+Tuple variables are a form of heavy tuple.
+Like other heavy tuples, tuple variables will copy elements as though the element is an argument with the `in` intent.

    *Example (tuple-variable-behavior.chpl)*.